NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 This would be called a "c-qualified braced-init-list".
 Regular braced-init-lists are "unqualified braced-init-lists".
 Applying a c-qualified braced-init-list to a type will invoke "c-qualified list-initialization".

 Note that syntactically, these work identically to a braced-init-list, and this kind of initialization is still list-initialization.
-As such, `T t = {c: stuff};` is still copy-list-initialization rather than direct-list-initialization.
+As such, `T t = {c: stuff};` is still copy-list-initialization rather than direct-list-initialization, so explicit constructors (if any) will not be allowed.

 Also, note that the `c` here is not a keyword.
 It is a "special identifier", under the rules for such things.
 As such, there should be no need to reserve it as a keyword, and it should not interfere in parsing existing braced-init-lists.